Teru-dot-png/notes-forcts/note/Coding/colab notes/cs50 Lec 1/summarry lec 1.md

 -   And in C, we can use “else if”:

-    ifx<ythensayx is less than yelseifx>ythensayx is greater than yelseifx=ythensayx is equal to y
+    if x <ythensayx is less than yelseifx>ythensayx is greater than yelseifx=ythensayx is equal to y

     ```
     if (x < y)